kinbiko/rogerr/DESIGN.md

 Exclude frames from:

-- The rogerr package itself (`github.com/kinbiko/rogerr`)
+- The rogerr main package itself (using `strings.HasPrefix(frame.Function, "github.com/kinbiko/rogerr.")` to avoid filtering internal modules)
 - Runtime package internals that aren't useful for debugging
 - Any frame before the actual caller of `ErrorHandler.Wrap`

 #### 4. Performance Considerations

-- When `skipStacktrace` is true, avoid any stacktrace-related work entirely
+- When `stacktrace` is false, avoid any stacktrace-related work entirely
 - Limit stacktrace depth to prevent excessive memory usage (e.g., 64 frames max)
 - Store frames immediately rather than lazy evaluation to avoid GC pressure